What is PTSD? Understanding and support

 Causes of PTSD

-While experiencing a traumatic event is the root cause of PTSD, not everyone who experiences a trauma will develop PTSD.
+While experiencing trauma is at the root of PTSD, not everyone who encounters trauma will develop this condition.
+Health Direct explains that several factors can influence a person’s reaction, including:

 Daily challenges of living with PTSD